IBM/storage-fusion/backup-restore/resource-recommendation/README.md

 # Pod Resource Recommendation and Patch Tool

 This toolkit analyzes CPU and memory usage for pods in an OpenShift namespace using Prometheus metrics.
-It generates resource recommendations (currentky only recaomends the limit lower than the defualts and do not recomends highier limits) and provides scripts to apply those recommendations to Deployments, StatefulSets, and CSV-managed pods.
+It generates resource recommendations and provides scripts to apply those recommendations to Deployments, StatefulSets, and CSV-managed pods.

 > **Note:**
 > The current version of this tool **only recommends reducing CPU and memory limits** when the configured limits are higher than the observed resource usage.